February 28, 2023

 Off-campus jobs may also offer perks, like discounts, to their employees.
 For example, a barista might get cheaper coffee at their place of work.
 And when you are paying for school, discounts never hurt.

 And again, off-campus jobs can only improve your resume.

 Students can search for part-time work on job sites like Indeed, LinkedIn Jobs, Jobcase, GigMatch, and Monster.

 Internships are another category of off-campus jobs that are worth considering.

-An internship is basically a temporary job that’s offered directly to students.
+An internship is basically a temporary job offer..
 They’re commonly offered by local businesses and nonprofit organizations.

 A business major may gain experience by working as an assistant for a startup, while a medical student may get hands-on experience at a local hospital.